BrentDean/8-Bit/README.md

 * Optionally produce:

   * A human-readable listing (addresses, bytes, decoded instructions).
-  * A hex/byte dump suitable for EEPROM programming.
+  * A hex/byte/binary image suitable for EEPROM programming.

 Design goals for the tool: